Modern Malaysian highway at sunset

 Insurance & Deposit

-Check the mandatory insurance.
+Check the mandatory insurance policies.
 A credit card (not a debit card) is often required for the deposit.

 3